How to Quickly Reload a Handgun

 This is a personal decision that is determined based on how often you train, the size of your hands, and the size of your gun.
 Practice with your gun using both methods and see if your hands can easily manipulate the slide release.
 If they can, I recommend regularly working on reloads and training to a point of confidence in the slide release as it is a faster reload.

-After the slide is forward and the next round is chambered, it is time to get the handgun back into the fight.
+After the slide is forward and the next round is chambered, it is time to get the handgun back onto target.
 Re-acquire a firm two-handed firing grip and push the handgun out while acquiring the sights.
 Once you obtain a proper firing grip and sight alignment, take the next shot.

 Let me repeat – practice, practice, practice.